Role Models and Mentorship

 Growing up, Amy noted never having women as models of science throughout her early education.
 However, after Amy's undergraduate work at Colorado State University, studying wildlife ecology, she went to work at the Colorado Natural Heritage Program, which was a crucial moment in her scientific career.

-Page researched and written by Jacqueline Cockrell, Shaistah Din, Lydia Hall, and Jack Temme.
+Page researched and written by Jacqueline Cockrell, Shaistah Din, Lydia Hall, Caitlin Pham, Jack Temme, and Isabel DuBay.